Adobe Plugs Four Flash Security Holes

 - Apple Updates We are committed to comply with a directive for the responsible conduct of click here gambling.

-OS X and Safari – Apple
+Safari – Apple

 - Attacker leaks PII for many celebrities – Hollywood Reporter